nkht/me_removal/README.md

 Supplemental BIOS patches may be required to mitigate issues caused by ME firmware removal, and these patches may not exist.
 The following issues have been reported:

+X79:
-- Onboard LAN non-functional on a cold boot
+- Onboard LAN non-functional on a cold boot (fix possible, Linux only?)
 - Excessive POST times
-- Reappearance of a broken MEI device on the PCI bus
+- Reappearance of a broken MEI device on the PCI bus (fix possible)
+- Onboard LAN identified as incorrect model in Windows (still works)
+- Miscellaneous changes to devices in Windows device manager

 The Windows MEI drivers seem to interact particularly badly with a removed ME, especially if the MEI device reappears.
 Uninstall them if possible.